darklang/dark/fsharp-backend/testfiles/execution/README.md

 `String.length_v0 "abcdef" = 6`

 This is written in a Dark-like syntax, and asserts that calling the function `String::length_v0` on `"abcdef"` is evaluated to 6.
+More details on the syntax of these tests may be found in `testfiles/README.md`.

 Most tests are written as single lines, however, we support multi-line tests, test groups, functions, Datastores and workers.

-The implementation of the tests is in Tests/LibExecution.Tests.fs.
+The implementation of the tests is in `LibExecution.Tests.fs`.

+All tests must be of the format `x = y` (or `x <> y`, though that's rarely used), that is, they must have a single expression on the left, one on the right, and an equals sign in between.
+You can use parens around multiple expressions to group them into a single expression, eg `(5 |> toString)`.

 # Test file format